 I wasn’t stupid.
 I knew what had him staring.
 It was the fact that I wasn’t wearing a bra.

 “Should I tell Scorp you dropped by?”
 I spoke, trying to gain his attention, and was surprised when he actually looked me in the eye.

 “Are you his woman or something?”
-His words were clipped and short.
+His words were clipped and brief.
 I heard pure and utter frustration in his tone.

 His woman.
 Such a typical biker thinking that all women answered to a man.
 Bikers.
-A disgust rolled through my body.
+A wave of disgust rolled through my body.

 The club was the reason that Scorp and I had a falling-out.
 I hated the club.
-Seeing as I was alone in the house with this man, there was no way I was going to admit that—plus, if there was one thing men like him abided by, it was the fact that a woman who was considered the property of another member wasn’t harmed.
+Given that I was alone in the house with this man, there was no way I was going to admit that—plus, if there was one thing men like him abided by, it was the fact that a woman who was considered the property of another member wasn’t harmed.